f2brossi/mininet-openstack/README.md

-# Vagrant machine with the latest version of mininet
+# Vagrant machine on Openstack with the latest version of mininet

-Provision a VM with ansible following
+Provision a VM on Openstack with ansible following

 ## Requirements

-* Vagrant
+* Vagrant Openstack provider
 * Ansible

 ## Usage